 Tschirner has a starring role opposite Til Schweiger in one of Germany’s most successful films, 2007’s Keinohrhasen.
 After being too aggressive as a celebrity journalist looking for his next scoop, Ludo (Schweiger) begins a court-appointed job in a daycare center.
 There he meets Anna (Tschirner), the manager of the daycare.

 An awkward and nerdy child, Anna knows Ludo from their childhood when he picked on her.
-She takes revenge by taking advantage of her position, assigning him to the less enjoyable jobs at the daycare.
+Needless to say, things do not get started too well as Ludo begins his court-appointed job.
+Anna decides to take revenge, using her position to her advantage.
+She assigns Ludo to the less enjoyable jobs at the daycare.
 The film becomes a romantic comedy with the unlikely couple starting to fall for one another as Ludo’s mandated hours at the daycare begin to run out.

 Gut gegen Nordwind (The Space Between the Lines)

 It is a modern twist on mistaken identities and crossed wires in 2019’s Gut gegen Nordwind (also known as The Space Between the Lines in English).

 In the film, Emma (portrayed by Tschirner) mistakenly sends an email that ends up in the inbox of linguist Leo (Alexander Fehling).
 Instead of disregarding and deleting the email, Leo responds.
 The pen pals quickly develop a friendship.
 But could it be more?
 And given that they have never met face to face, what don’t they know about each other?

 Practice practice practice!
 Discover other great German language actors and actresses previously featured.